The Ministry of Education in Bhutan designated April as ‘Positive Parenting Month’

 a School Parenting Education Awareness (SPEA) focal person then, I took a lead

-role in sharing on positive child rearing and parenting styles to the parents
+role in sharing positive child-rearing and parenting styles with the parents

 of my students.
 Although there are myriads of parenting styles, either commonly

-of literature on which and what kind of parenting styles impact best to the
+of literature on which and what kind of parenting styles impact best the

 lives of our children.